kimhogeling/poc-parcel/README.md

 # Proof of Concept for Parcel
-Parcel is an alternative for Webpack and it claims to have zero configuration.
+Parcel is an alternative to Webpack and it claims to have zero configuration.
-It has grown in popularity, so about time I try it out!
+It has grown in popularity, so about time for me to give it a try!

 ## Setup
 ```bash